 Whoa…that’s a LOT of jello!
 Yep, you got that right.
-This Rainbow Jello Salad has been taking it’s place at most of our Thanksgiving meals for the past 30+ years.
-It could feed a small village, and it sure is pretty!.
+This Rainbow Jello Salad has been taking it’s place at most of our Thanksgiving and/or holiday events for the past 30+ years.
+This colorful, delicious salad could feed a small village, and it sure is pretty!

 - 1 can evaporated milk (13 oz.)